ImageMagick v6 Examples --

 Watermark Option - Compose 'Modulate'

-The "-watermark" composite option or the "modulate" compose method, is meant to be used to purposefully dis-color images in HSB space for copyright purposes.
+The "-watermark" composite option or the "modulate" compose method, is meant to dis-color images in HSB space for copyright purposes.

 composite -watermark {brightness}[x{saturation}] overlay bgnd result